ta4j/ta4j-wiki/Forecast-Projection-Models.md

                 .build();
 ```

-This path validates that both the base forecast and realized stream use `ReturnRepresentation.LOG`, then sums returns from `decision + 1` through `decision + horizon`.
+This path validates that both the base forecast and realized stream use `ReturnRepresentation.LOG`, sums returns from `decision + 1` through `decision + horizon`, and preserves `ReturnForecastProjectionIndicator` so downstream composition remains representation-aware.

 | Setting | Default | Operator intent |
 | --- | --- | --- |